 Platforms like Wix, Squarespace, and Shopify let you build a site yourself using drag-and-drop templates.
 The economics are simple: you pay with your time, not with money.

-The result is almost always recognisable as a template — consistent across thousands of other businesses, constrained by what the platform allows, and often loaded with features you don't need.
+The result is almost always recognisable as a template — consistent across thousands of other businesses, constrained by what the platform allows.
 Performance and SEO are usually mediocre out of the box.

 This tier makes sense for: hobby projects, proof-of-concept landing pages, or businesses that genuinely aren't ready to invest in a proper site yet.